-People commonly think of freelance writing as a thing, not realizing that you can basically freelance any task!
+Oftentimes, people automatically think of freelance writing, not realizing that you can basically freelance any task!
 Writing, graphic design, website-building, photography…you name it!

 And within each of those broad skills, you can specialize.
 For example, I do medical freelance writing.
 Other people may do sports, entertainment, or technology freelance writing.

 1) Start with your personal network, friends, parents’ friends, LinkedIn, etc. to attract clients!

 2) Some people are going to throw tomatoes at me for saying this, but….Upwork, the freelance bidding site, is not the end of the world.

 Here’s the riveting story of how I made $1500 in my 1st 3 months on Upwork.

 Yes, there are people who may try to lowball you for your services, but it’s ultimately up to you whether or not you want to accept painfully low rates.
 If you hold onto your standards, you will eventually attract clients who are willing to pay what you’re worth.

 You can write your own ebook and sell it on Amazon or your own personal website for no upfront costs!